IshmaelRogers/Lesson-2-Financial-Institutions-Banks-PayPal-CashApp/README.md

-# Financial Institutions: Banks/PayPal/Cash App/Forex Market
+# Financial Institutions: Banks, PayPal, Cash App, and Forex Market
 ## Objectives:
 1. What are financial institutions?
 2. Why do we use them?